Finding a keyword research tool isn’t that difficult these days.

-As a part of Mangools SEO package, KWFinder provides you a well-detailed keywords analysis at an incredibly affordable price.
+As a part of Mangools SEO package, KWFinder provides you with a well-detailed keywords analysis at an incredibly affordable price.

-You can sort the data by search volume, CPC cost, and difficultly level.
+You can sort the data by search volume, CPC cost, and difficulty level.
 The list offers clickable long-tail keywords allowing you to analyze any suggestion with a single click.
 You can also discover the keywords your competitors are using.